storageos/storageos.github.io/_docs/operations/upgrades.md

    $ kubectl -n $NAMESPACE get pods
     ```

-1. Scale up the applications that where using StorageOS volumes, once StorageOS
+1. Scale up the applications that were using StorageOS volumes, once StorageOS
    is up and running.